javadbat/jb-input/README.md

 ### check validation

-like any other jb design system ypo can access validation by `validation` property:
+like any other jb design system you can access validation by `validation` property:
 ```js
 //access validation module
 document.getElementByTagName('jb-input').validation